 At Leamington, we firmly believe that to make the most of the internet, children need to make smart decisions when online.
-Recently, our school acquired the 360 Safe Award which helped empower our children to use the internet safely and wisely and to be confident explorers of the online world.
-A fantastic time was had by all and this was just another example of how we embed important safeguarding messages into our curriculum.
+Our school has acquired the 360 Safe Award which has helped empower our children to use the internet safely and wisely and to be confident explorers of the online world.

 At Leamington Community Primary School, we believe that Computing lessons play a vital role in children’s education.
 Use of computers and different devices enables children to solve problems, increases their confidence and helps them to become more aware of the ever-changing world we live in.
 We believe our curriculum ignites curiosity and inspires our children to look forward into the future.
 The development of Computing is changing at home and in the community, its impact on the lives of individuals continues to grow and it is essential that our pupils can take advantage of its opportunities and understand its effects.
 Therefore, it is important that pupils in our school gain the appropriate skills, knowledge and understanding to have the confidence and capability to use computing throughout their lives.

-At Leamington, computing is taught in line with our immersive curriculum.
-We believe it to not only be creative and inclusive but to also provide opportunities that are challenging and ignite curiosity through our immersive and interactive learning.
-We encourage staff to embed computing across the whole curriculum to make learning creative and accessible.
-We want our pupils to be fluent with a range of tools to best express their understanding and hope by Upper Key Stage 2, children have the independence and confidence to choose the best tool to fulfil the task and challenge set by teachers.
+At Leamington, we are currently developing our computing curriculum to be taught in line with our immersive curriculum.
+We will be adapting the SIL Planning ‘Teach Computing’.
+We believe it will not only be creative and inclusive but to also provide opportunities that will be challenging and ignite curiosity through our immersive and interactive learning.
+We are encouraging staff to embed computing across the whole curriculum to make learning creative and accessible.
+We want our pupils to be fluent with a range of tools to best express their understanding and hope by Upper Key Stage 2, children will have the independence and confidence to choose the best tool to fulfil the task and challenge set by teachers.

 We encourage our children to enjoy and value the curriculum we deliver.
 We will constantly ask the WHY behind their learning and not just the HOW.
 We want learners to discuss, reflect and appreciate the impact computing has on their learning, development and well being.
 Learning in computing will be enjoyed across the school.
 Teachers will have high expectations and quality evidence will be presented in a variety of forms.
 Children will use digital and technological vocabulary accurately, alongside a progression in their technical skills.
 They will be confident using a range of hardware and software and will produce high-quality purposeful products.
 Children will see the digital world as part of their world, extending beyond school, and understand that they have choices to make.
 They will be confident and respectful digital citizens going on to lead happy and healthy digital lives.

-We use both formative and summative assessment information in every computing lesson.
-Staff use this information to inform their short-term planning and short-term interventions.
+We use formative assessment information in every computing lesson.
+Staff use this information to inform their short-term planning.
 This helps us provide the best possible support for all of our pupils, including the more able and children with SEND.
-The assessment milestones for each phase have been carefully mapped out and further broken down for each year group.
-This means that skills in computing are progressive and build year on year.
+The assessment milestones for each phase are currently being carefully mapped out and further broken down for each year group.
+This means that skills in computing will be progressive and built on year on year.